 Philip G. (“Phil”) Piggott is a senior partner at Starnes Davis Florie and currently serves on the firm's Executive Committee.

-Phil’s practice includes topics related to complex business litigation, construction, real estate, mineral issues, and employment matters.
+Phil’s practice includes topics related to complex business litigation, construction, real estate, premises liability, and employment matters.
 He is admitted to practice in all state and federal courts in Alabama, as well as the Eleventh Circuit Court of Appeals, and the United States Supreme Court.
+Phil has tried jury matters in state and federal courts across the state of Alabama.

-Phil handles a diverse spectrum of commercial litigation including matters involving employment and civil rights, contractual disputes, real estate and construction issues.
+Phil handles a diverse spectrum of commercial litigation including matters involving employment and civil rights, contractual disputes, real estate, premises liability, and construction issues.

-Phil is actively involved in the representation of health care institutions, physicians, and medical professionals in a variety of matters, including medical malpractice, civil rights, contract disputes, and disciplinary actions.
+Phil is also actively involved in the representation of health care institutions, physicians, and medical professionals in a variety of matters, including medical malpractice, civil rights, contract disputes, and disciplinary actions.